armory/docs/content/en/includes/plugins/terraform/config-redis.md

 Terraform Integration uses Redis to store Terraform logs and plans.

->The Terraform Integration feature can only be configured to use a password with the default Redis user.
+>You can only configure the Terraform Integration feature to use a password with the default Redis user.

 Configure Redis settings in your configuration and then apply.